Genivia/ugrep/README.md

-  matches (since strings and comments may span multiple lines), `-tc++` searches C/C++ source code files, `-n` shows line numbers in the output, `-w` matches exact words (for example, `mainly` won't be matched), and the `-f` options specify two predefined installed patterns to match and ignore strings and comments in the input.
+  matches (since strings and comments may span multiple lines), `-tc++` searches C/C++ source code files, `-n` shows line numbers in the output, `-w` matches exact words (for example, `mainly` won't be matched), and the `-f` options specify two predefined installed patterns to match and skip strings and comments in the input.
 As another example, it is now easy to search a PHP file while zapping past any HTML between PHP code segments: